exponential-idle-guides/exponential-idle-guides/src/view/advanced-concepts/distribution-overpushing.md

 ---

-description: "Distribution Overpushing concept."
+title: "Distribution Overpushing"
+description: "Introduction to the concept of distribution overpushing."
 author: "Playspout"
 contributors: "the Amazing Community"
-draft: false
+draft: true
 order: 0
 ---